The Jashen V16 vacuum is Dyson-like in power at half the price

 Bottom line

 Combining smart functionality, powerful suction, adequate runtime and ease of use, the Jashen is a formidable opponent to muck and dust.
-While it might not be as powerful as the top-of-the-line Dyson stick vacuum, at nearly half the price, you’re not sacrificing much in terms of power if you opt for the Jashen V16 ($159.99; stacksocial.com).
+While it might not be as powerful as the top-of-the-line Dyson stick vacuum, at nearly half the price, you’re not sacrificing much in terms of power if you opt for the Jashen V16 at $159.99.

 Note: The prices above reflect the retailer’s listed prices at the time of publication.